-Several bills were introduced in Congress in 2014 and 2015 concerning the future status of Freddie Mac, Fannie Mae, and the mortgage finance system, including bills which provided for the wind down of Freddie Mac and Fannie Mae or modification of the terms of the Purchase Agreement.
-The Administration has recommended reducing the role of Freddie Mac and Fannie Mae and ultimately winding down both companies.
+Several bills were introduced in the 114th Congress, which adjourned in January 2017, concerning the future status of Freddie Mac, Fannie Mae, and the mortgage finance system, including bills which provided for the wind down of Freddie Mac and Fannie Mae, modification of the terms of the Purchase Agreement, or an increase in credit risk transfer transactions.
+None of these bills was enacted.
+It is likely that similar or new bills will be introduced and considered in the 115th Congress that began in January 2017.

 The conservatorship is indefinite in duration.
 The timing, likelihood, and circumstances under which we might emerge from conservatorship are uncertain.
-Treasury would be required to consent to the termination of the conservatorship, other than in connection with receivership, and there can be no assurance it would do so.
+Under the Purchase Agreement, Treasury would be required to consent to the termination of the conservatorship, other than in connection with receivership, and there can be no assurance it would do so.
 Even if the conservatorship is terminated, we would remain subject to the Purchase Agreement and the terms of the senior preferred stock.
 It is possible that the conservatorship could end with our being placed into receivership.

-Because Treasury holds a warrant to acquire almost 80% of our common stock for nominal consideration, we could effectively remain under the control of the U.S. government even if the conservatorship is ended and the voting rights of common stockholders are restored.
+Because Treasury holds a warrant to acquire nearly 80% of our common stock for nominal consideration, we could effectively remain under the control of the U.S. government even if the conservatorship is ended and the voting rights of common stockholders are restored.
 If Treasury exercises the warrant, the ownership interest in the company of our existing common stockholders will be substantially diluted.